PSATRA/CS61B/README.md

     of distinguishing the dogs are actually a sort and permutation process.

-2. If you need to optimize an algorithm or something elsa, don't think from a high level.
+2. If you need to optimize an algorithm or something else, don't think from a high level.
 Break it down, and **scrutinize** which part leads to high complexity, and what tweak can I make upon this snag?